Skip to main content

 Client Access - Read-Only Access

-Clients connect to databases and can access public tables through subscriptions and queries.
+Clients connect to databases and can access public tables and views through subscriptions and queries.
+They cannot access private tables directly.
 See the Subscriptions documentation for details on client-side table access.